 About

 The lab is open to research groups as well as students interested in developing and testing their climate tech prototypes.
-The lab serves as an interdisciplinary space where students can realize their own energy-related innovations as well as collaborate with scientists and engineers in the clean energy community.
+External innovators can also access RTT capabilities when not in use for UW research and training.
+The RTT serves as an interdisciplinary space where students can realize their own energy-related innovations as well as collaborate with scientists and engineers in the clean energy community.

-Contact Michael De Siena for more information on the course of access to the lab space.
+Contact senior staff scientist Michael De Siena for more information about accessing the lab space.

 Energy Lab Course